ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/schema.md

 └───────────────────┴──────────────┘
 ```

-Note how the `address.street` column is returned as an Array.
+Note how the `address.street` column is returned as an `Array`.
 To query a specific object inside an array by position, the array offset should be specified after the column name.
 For example, to access the street from the first address:

 ```sql
 SELECT address.street[1] AS street